ynht-edu/maps-shortest-path/README.md

 This is actually my uni coursework assignment.
 I replicate e-maps shortest or fastest route feature with _priority queue_ optimized Dijkstra's algorithm.

 ## Features:
-- Tepresent nodes of a graph with city name (string).
+- Represent nodes of a graph with city name (string).
 - Evaluate the shortest route to the destinated city based on the distance of the route.
 - Random congestion case.
 - Evaluate the fastest route to the destinated city based on possible time.